Why Do We Share Data

 There are two privacy levels a Member may choose for participation at PatientsLikeMe:

-Members only: Only PatientsLikeMe Members can see your data connected with your username; or
+Members only: PatientsLikeMe Members can see the data associated with the Member’s username and avatar image; or

-Public: Non-members and Members can see your data connected with your username.
+Public: Non-members and Members can see the data associated with the Member’s username and avatar image.

-Public profiles may be indexed or stored by Internet search engines (e.g. Google) or other independent sites, which means a Member’s Shared Data, including any Personal Information shared, may come up in the search results by anyone on the Internet, even after switching privacy levels.
+Public profiles may be indexed or stored by Internet search engines (e.g. Google) or other independent sites, which means a Member’s Personal Data may come up in the search results by anyone on the Internet, even after switching privacy levels.

 Members may change their privacy level at any time.
-Neither option will allow anybody outside of the community to contact you.
+Neither option will allow non-members of the community to contact you.

 What Kind of Information We Collect